 For its 70th anniversary in 2020, the European Broadcasting Union commissioned a new orchestral piece to highlight the importance of public service media’s role in nurturing and promoting fresh European talent.
 ‘Nexus’, by British composer Hannah Kendall, was commissioned for the European Union Youth Orchestra (EUYO) and commemorates the 250th anniversary of Beethoven’s birth.
-Postponed due to the pandemic, the piece’s world premiere - under the baton of Gianandrea Noseda - will take place on 16 August 2022 at Bolzano Festival Bozen and will be broadcast live by RAI Radio 3.
+Postponed due to the pandemic, the piece’s world premiere - under the baton of Gianandrea Noseda - took place on 16 August 2022 at Bolzano Festival Bozen and was broadcast live by RAI Radio 3.
 In this ‘3 questions to’, Hannah Kendall tells us about the main ideas which inspired the work.

 Q: 'Nexus' commemorates the 250th anniversary of Beethoven’s birth.
 In the composition, you mirror his 5th Symphony with important political events occurring in the same era.
 How is this portrayed in the music?
 And what does the title ‘Nexus’ mean?